 In Bridge Merri Creek, Katherine Hattam continues her exploration of local waterways and their locations.
 This work on plywood depicts the bridge over Merri Creek on High Street, Northcote with accompanying trees and powerlines and the much ignored cyclists dismount sign.
 It is surrounded by a repertoire of recurring domestic motifs significant to the artist including chairs, clocks and a shopping basket, creating a psychological layering of memory via personally symbolic objects.

 Hattam’s art practice comprises drawing, collage, printmaking and sculpture.
 She employs a contemplative process in revealing the relationships and tensions between objects, space and placement.
 Hattam has exhibited widely as a solo artist as well as in group shows for over five decades.
-She has won the Robert Jacks Drawing Prize (2006), Banyule Works on Paper Art Award (2005) and has been short-listed many times in the Dobell Drawing Prize, National Works on Paper Prize and Arthur Guy and Geelong Gallery Painting Prizes.
+She has won the Robert Jacks Drawing Prize (2006), Banyule Works on Paper Art Award (2005) and has been short-listed in the Dobell Drawing Prize, National Works on Paper Prize and Arthur Guy Memorial Painting Prize.
 Her work is represented in public, corporate, educational and private collections such as the National Gallery of Australia, state and regional art galleries, The Darling Foundation, Smorgen Collection, Artbank, Queen Victoria Hospital, National Australia Bank and La Trobe University Museum of Art.

 Bridge Merri Creek © Katherine Hattam